okteto/node-codespaces/README.md

 ## Conclusion

-This is a simpl example of how you can combine the power of GitHub CodeSpaces and Okteto to create a truly cloud-native development environment.
+This is a simple example of how you can combine the power of GitHub Codespaces and Okteto to create a truly cloud-native development environment.
 By combining them together you are able to:

 1. Deploy a browser-based IDE with your code, credentials, and all your dependencies already preinstalled.
 2. Deploy a realistic copy of your application, using the same configuration that you would use in production.
-3. Get the fastest possible developer loop.
+3. Get the fastest possible developer loop between your IDE and your application.
+4. The certainty that if it works in Okteto, it works in production.

 Okteto works with any IDE, any tool, and any stack.
 To learn more head over to https://okteto.com and deploy your own cloud native development environment in seconds!